emtee40/fdroid-wiki/Outreach/F-Droid-outreach-handbook.md

 ### responding/answering to posts

 F-Droid has a way too big to do official responses to each and every ping/mention.
-Official responses are barely necessary.
+Official responses are okay but often not necessary.

-* Not issuing official responses often gives community members a change to support each other.
+* Not issuing official responses often gives community members a chance to support each other.
 This is a good thing!
 * Don't issue an official response when a response from your personal account would do.
 (Given you use your personal account to write about your